Shah4l/Shah4l/README.md

 ---

 ## About Me
-I am learning Data Science.
+I am a BCA graduate currently learning Data Science, with a strong interest in data analysis, machine learning, and data-driven problem solving.

 ---